0

 Property tax notices are mailed as soon as possible after the first of each year.
 If you do not receive your notice by the end of January, contact the Treasurer's office.

 If your property lies within the boundaries of the Morgan County, you will pay your property taxes to the Morgan County Treasurer.
-Taxes may be paid at the Treasurer's office or online.
+Taxes may be paid at the Treasurer's office or online through property services.

 Property taxes may be paid in full or by halves without interest by the following dates.